Why No Container Support?

 * Event Drivers

 And in multi-site servers, there can be multiple instances of all of these.
 Some are very small services with a tiny memory footprint.
-Running them as distinct containers is quite inefficient.
+Running them as distinct containers is quite inefficient - having several 100MB+ containers rather than a couple of 2MB daemons/services.

 It also makes licensing more complex, as you need to set up static IPs in your docker subnet and license your server accordingly.

-However, ARDI will certainly run along-side containerised apps - for example, you can store ARDIs primary database in a Docker container, run Grafana or Prometheus from containers, etc. But ARDIs core is made up of too many distinct parts to easily fit into a single image.
+ARDI will run along-side containerised apps and work with containerised parts - for example, you can store ARDIs primary database in a Docker container, run Grafana or Prometheus from containers, etc. But ARDI is fundamentally designed to be flexible - and locking a system into a container removes quite a lot of the adaptability of an ARDI system.

-NOTE: In worse-case scenarios where running in a container is absolutely required, we have developed the infrastructure to do so - but we strongly suggest not deploying this way due to the maintenance headache.
+NOTE: In scenarios where running in a container isn't optional, we can support it - but we strongly suggest not deploying this way due to the maintenance overhead and limitations it imposes.